cypress-io/github-action/README.md

 ### Merge SHA into SHA

-We recommend using the action with `on: push` rather than `on: pull_request` for more accurate commit information in Cypress Cloud.
-When running on pull_request, the commit message defaults to "merge SHA into SHA".
+We recommend using the action with `on: push` rather than `on: pull_request` or `on: merge_group` for more accurate commit information in Cypress Cloud.
+When running on pull_request or merge_group, the commit message defaults to "merge SHA into SHA".
 You can overwrite the commit message sent to Cypress Cloud by setting an environment variable.

 ```yml
 name: Cypress tests